jeffknupp/blog/content/2013-08-16-open-sourcing-a-python-project-the-right-way.md

 [ReadTheDocs](https://readthedocs.org/) provides a better experience.
 Why?
 ReadTheDocs has great integration with GitHub.
 Once you register on ReadTheDocs, you'll see all of your GitHub repos.
-Select the appropriate repo, do some minor configuration, and you're documentation will be automatically regenerated after each commit to GitHub.
+Select the appropriate repo, do some minor configuration, and your documentation will be automatically regenerated after each commit to GitHub.

 Configuring your project should be a straightforward affair.
 There are a few